arcana-network/auth/.github/pull_request_template.md

 - [ ] You have performed a self-review of your own code
 - [ ] You are using approved terminology
+- [ ] Your changes have been tested locally
 - [ ] Your code builds clean without any errors or warnings